 Unfortunately, Ryzen 5600X doesn’t have inbuilt graphics which makes it compulsory to buy a dedicated graphics card with the chip.
 For many, Ryzen 5600X acts as a gaming CPU and they buy a graphics card anyways but i5 11600K provides a better opportunity for gamers and non-gamers as well.

-Unlike the previous-gen CPUs, i5 11600K is equipped with a faster integrated graphics that is Intel UHD Graphics 750 that is supposedly 50% faster than the previous Intel integrated graphics.
+Unlike the previous-gen CPUs, i5 11600K is equipped with faster-integrated graphics that is Intel UHD Graphics 750 which is supposedly 50% faster than the previous Intel integrated graphics.
 That is quite true when you see the benchmarks done by GamersNexus.

 While the FPS boost in every game is not as big as in GTA V, it is surely much higher than the UHD 630.

 Out of the box, the Intel 11th gen CPUs can support up to 3200MHz of RAM, however, the RAM modules can be overclocked much more than that to achieve higher performance numbers with the help of a motherboard that supports higher clock speeds.

 Ryzen processors take better advantage of higher memory clock speeds and tests have shown that memories for Ryzen 5 5600X having clock speeds of 3600 or 3733MHz are the best choice.

 Intel did not release a whole new socket this time, making the previous-gen LGA 1200 socket compatible with the new 11th gen CPUs.
 That means you can even use the previous LGA 1200 socket motherboards with the Z490 chipset for these new CPUs but again the compatibility will depend according to some reports and you will be better off with the newer boards like Z590 motherboards.

 Ryzen 5600X on the other hand is compatible with X470, X570, B450 as well as B550 motherboards.

 Gaming/Productivity and Conclusion